openstack-infra/system-config/doc/source/running-your-own.rst

 Launch a node - be sure to pass --flavor "10G" to get a flavor with at least 10G+ of RAM, as gerrit is configured for 8G of heap.

-Follow the :file:`doc/source/gerrit.rst` for instructions on getting gerrit configured once installed.
+Follow the :ref:`gerrit` documentation for instructions on getting gerrit configured once installed.

 Finally, you should be able to follow the `Project Creator’s Guide <http://docs.openstack.org/infra/manual/creators.html>`_ to setup a project at